Omkar492/NewsFeedApp/README.md

 # NewsFeedApp

-An iOS news reader built with UIKit, Combine, and a lightweight layered architecture.
+An iOS news reader built with UIKit, Combine, and a lightweight MVVM layered architecture.

 The app supports:
 - Top headlines by category